 - Walk with a purpose, confidently.
 Project an assertive, business-like image.
 Scan your surroundings and make eye contact with people.

 - Carry minimal items; overloading yourself can make you appear vulnerable.

 - Develop a plan before you see trouble.
 Crossing a street or entering a store may get you out of a potentially bad situation.

 - If a car follows you or beckons you while you are walking, do not approach it.
 Instead, turn and quickly walk the opposite direction.

 - If you have a cell phone, program the school’s number into your phone to report any issues.
 206-252-9000

-If you would like help getting a flash light or reflective gear, see Ms. Amber with Communities in Schools.
+If you would like help getting a flash light or reflective gear, see Ms. Taylor with Communities in Schools.
 Remember, we care about your safety.
 Be safe, be aware, and report any suspicious activities or individuals to a school official right away.